-Join Joe Marini for an in-depth discussion in this video Installing Python, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Installing Python, part of Learning Python.

 …Let's begin by making sure that Python…is properly installed and configured on your computer.…Now, the good news is if you're watching this on a Macintosh or…a Linux, then chances are you've already got Python installed on your system.…The Mac ships with Python, as does Ubuntu Linux, so you should be good to go.…But you can make sure that you have the right version by following along with me.…Now, here on my Windows machine, I'm going to type…the Windows key and R to open a command prompt.…So I'm going to type cmd.…And if you're on the Mac, you can start the terminal…program or whatever terminal program you use on Linux to follow along.…